tarunsachdeva/blog/_posts/2018-08-30-mental-models-for-leadership.markdown

 date:   2018-08-30 12:00:00 -0500
 categories: frameworks
 ---
-There is no shortage of leadership advice in books and articles across the internet (this isn't one of them) - it is about a framework for **learning**.
+There is no shortage of leadership advice in books and articles across the internet (this isn't one of them).
+This post is about a framework for **learning**.
 The goal is to provide a structured latticework that can help pick up new skills in the domain of leadership, like tools in a tool box.
 This approach to learning is similar to that of mental models.

 The framework itself is quite simple - it is a list of all of the domains of leadership, and how they interact with each other as a system.
 My experience is in that of software startups, but I imagine this can extend outside of that as well.
 In developing the domains, I took a first principles approach.
 This started with a simple description of what is actually happening in many organizations, for which a leader is accountable: